-Term Definition development as defined in the Planning Act environmental value as defined in the Environmental Protection Act 1994 , Section 9 local attributes of the OUV of the GBRWHA see the master plan for the priority Port of Hay Point/Mackay local planning instrument as defined in the Planning Act master plan has the same meaning as in the Ports Act, however for this port overlay means the master plan for the priority Port of Hay/Point Mackay master planned area has the same meaning as in the Ports Act, however for this port overlay means all of the area shown in Appendix A outstanding universal value as defined in the United Nations Educational, Scientific and Cultural Organisation Operational Guidelines for the Implementation of the World Heritage Convention means cultural and/or natural significance which is so exceptional as to transcend national boundaries and to be of common importance for present and future generations of all humanity.
+Term Definition Adjoin (or adjoining) development that is directly adjacent (for example, shares a common boundary) development as defined in the Planning Act environmental value as defined in the Environmental Protection Act 1994. local attributes of the OUV of the GBRWHA see Appendix E and the master plan for the priority Port of Hay Point/Mackay local planning instrument as defined in the Planning Act master plan has the same meaning as in the Ports Act, however for this port overlay means the master plan for the priority Port of Hay/Point Mackay master planned area has the same meaning as in the Ports Act, however for this port overlay means all of the area shown in Appendix A matters of national environmental significance (MNES) matters of national environmental significance which includes world heritage properties, national heritage properties, wetlands of national importance, nationally threatened species and ecological communities matters of state environmental significance (MSES) means the natural values and areas listed for MSES in the State Planning Policy (Glossary) outstanding universal value (OUV) as defined in the United Nations Educational, Scientific and Cultural Organization Operational Guidelines for the Implementation of the World Heritage Convention means cultural and/or natural significance which is so exceptional as to transcend national boundaries and to be of common importance for present and future generations of all humanity.
 As such, the permanent protection of this heritage is of the highest importance to the international community. port optimisation the act of making a port system, design or decision as effective or functional as possible.
-This may include making efficient use of strategic port land, berths and/or land-based facilities, ability to control berthing allocations and scheduling, minimising capital-intensive marine-based infrastructure, minimising the distance between land-based facilities and berths and/or minimising capital or maintenance dredging. port overlay has the same meaning as in the Ports Act precincts zones of development for specific areas within the proposed master planned area (see Appendix C ) priority management measure has the same meaning as in the Ports Act sensitive land use or uses has the same meaning as in the Planning Regulation 2017 supply chain infrastructure infrastructure, services and utilities identified as critical to supporting the future functioning of priority Port of Hay/Point Mackay and its associated trade and economic growth for the region.
+This may include making efficient use of strategic port land, berths and/or land-based facilities, ability to control berthing allocations and scheduling, minimising capital-intensive marine-based infrastructure, minimising the distance between land- based facilities and berths and/or minimising capital or maintenance dredging. port overlay has the same meaning as in the Ports Act precincts zones of development for specific areas within the master planned area (see Appendix C) priority management measure has the same meaning as in the Ports Act priority port has the same meaning as in the Ports Act

+Term Definition sensitive land use or uses has the same meaning as in the Planning Regulation 2017 supply chain infrastructure infrastructure, services and utilities identified as critical to supporting the future functioning of priority Port of Hay/Point Mackay and its associated trade and economic growth for the region.
 Note: this may include, road, rail, marine, port and other infrastructure that service the priority Port of Hay Point/Mackay and associated industrial development.